 The Potion Diaries Book 1 Review: Main Character

 Samantha, the main character, is smart and a true businesswoman.
-She practically runs her family alchemy store.
-She is passionate about science, alchemy, and she is very determined.
+She practically runs her family’s alchemy store.
+She is passionate about science, and alchemy, and she is very determined.
 She is THOUGHTFUL!
-This is something that we practically can’t find in teens characters.
-They usually don’t think about anything else besides them and their wishes.
+This is something that we practically can’t find in teen characters.
+They usually don’t think about anything else besides themselves and their wishes.

 Samantha is well-developed.
 She is not just that cliché teenager character who usually is unpolite, stupid, angry, and only thinks about her crush.
 Sam is a real girl!
 I saw myself on her.
 This was one of the best parts of the book.
 She was so nice and felt so real.
 She truly has layers to her personality.
 Besides, it’s very hard to write a self-proclaimed “intelligent” character.
 She won’t be intelligent just because you, the writer, said she was.
 You really have to show HOW she is intelligent, instead of just telling the readers.
 Amy can totally do it.
 Sam shows her personality all the time.

 I thought I would hate the fact that she had a crush.
 Usually, the characters lose all their personalities next to their crushes and become just bland, “in love”.
 Sorry, but can’t handle that.